 Objections can be submitted by post or email:

 - Post: Secretary, Hutt City District Licensing Committee, Bag 31912 Lower Hutt 5040

 You need to include the following information in your objection:

 - the name and location of the proposed premises

 - why you have an interest that is greater than the general public

 - your reasons for objecting

 - We’ll contact you to let you know we've received your objection.

-- We then send a copy of your objection to the licence applicant, the Police and the Medical Officer of Health.
+- A copy of your objection in its entirety will be provided to the applicant, Police and Medical Officer of Health.

 - The District Licensing Committee (DLC) will then consider all of the objections that have been submitted.